nabilhassein/tic-tac-tonad/README.md

 tic-tac-tonad
 =============

-The main files are `main.hs`, `aio3.hs`, and `utility.hs`.
-Other files are left to document the progression of the AI code.

-The AI is very slow in the beginning, so it is hard-coded to move in the middle.
-Remove the `traceShow` instances to remove the "thinking" printouts.

 Usage: `runhaskell -XScopedTypeVariables main`

+In `main`: Change `getMove` and `getAImove` to change the player for each side.
+Change `import AIOfastestPlay_notrace` to a different module name to use that AI instead.

+The AI is currently very slow for the first 2 moves.